njgeorge000158/Spam-Detection-with-Supervised-Machine-Learning-Models/logs/README.md

-This folder contains the log files for the IPython notebooks, spam_detector.ipynb and spam_detector_optimization.ipynb: the IPython Notebook generates the files in Log Mode (see [README.TECHNICAL.md](./README.TECHNICAL.md)).
+This folder contains the log files for the Google Colab Notebooks, spam_detector_colab.ipynb and spam_detector_hyperparameters_optimization_colab.ipynb: the Google Colab Notebook generates the files in Log Mode (see [README.TECHNICAL.md](./README.TECHNICAL.md)).

 ----